-- Reagent water: Reagent water is defined as a water in which an interferant is not observed at the method detection limit of each parameter of interest. - 6.2 Acetone, hexane, methylene chloride, methanol: Pesticide-quality or equivalent. - 6.3 Ethyl ether: Nanograde, redistilled in glass if necessary.
+- 6.1 Reagent water: Reagent water is defined as a water in which an interferent is not observed at the method detection limit of each parameter of interest. - 6.2 Acetone, acetonitrile, hexane, methylene chloride, methanol: Pesticide-quality or equivalent. - 6.3 Ethyl ether: Nanograde, redistilled in glass if necessary.
 Must be free of peroxides as indicated by EM Quant test strips (available from Scientific Products Co., Cat.
 No. P1126-8, and other suppliers).
-Procedures recommended for removal of peroxides

-- are provided with the test strips.
+Procedures recommended for removal of peroxides are provided with the test strips.
 After cleanup, 20 mL ethyl alcohol preservative must be added to each liter of ether. - 6.4 Sodium sulfate: ACS, granular, anhydrous.
 Condition by heating in a shallow tray at 400°C for a minimum of 4 hours to remove phthalates and other interfering organic substances.
 Alternatively, heat 16 hours at 450 to 500°C in a shallow tray or perform a Soxhlet extraction with methylene chloride for 48 hours. - 6.5 Florisil: PR grade (60/100 mesh).
-Purchase activated at 675°C and store in the dark in glass container with ground-glass stopper or foil-lined screw-cap.
-Before use, activate each batch at least 16 hours at 130°C in a foil-covered glass container. - Stock standard solutions (1.00 $\mu$ g/ $\mu$ L): Stock standard solutions may be prepared from pure standard materials or purchased as certified solutions. - 6.6.1 Prepare stock standard solutions by accurately weighing approximately 0.0100 g of pure material.
-Dissolve the material in pesticide-quality hexane or other suitable solvent and dilute to volume in a 10-mL volumetric flask.
+Purchase activated at 675°C and store in dark in glass container with ground-glass stopper or foil-lined screw-cap.
+Before use activate each batch at least 16 hours at 130°C in a foil-covered glass container. - 6.6 Acetic acid: Glacial.

+- 6.7 Stock standard solutions (1.00 μ g/ μ L): Stock standard solutions may be prepared from pure standard materials or purchased as certified solutions. - 6.7.1 Prepare stock standard solutions by accurately weighing approximately 0.0100 g of pure material.
+Dissolve the material in pesticide-quality acetonitrile or methanol and dilute to volume in a 10-mL volumetric flask.
 Larger volumes may be used at the convenience of the analyst.
 If compound purity is certified at 96% or greater, the weight may be used without correction to calculate the concentration of the stock standard.
-Commercially prepared stock standards may be used at any concentration if they are certified by the manufacturer or by an independent source. - 6.6.2 Transfer the stock standard solutions into TFE-fluorocarbon-sealed screw-cap vials.
+Commercially prepared stock standards may be used at any concentration if they are certified by the manufacturer or by an independent source. - 6.7.2 Transfer the stock standard solutions into TFE-fluorocarbon-sealed screw-cap vials.
 Store at 4°C and protect from light.
-Frequently check stock standard solutions for signs of degradation or evaporation, especially just prior to preparing calibration standards from them. - 6.6.3 Stock standard solutions must be replaced after 6 months, or sooner if comparison with check standards indicates a problem.
+Frequently check stock standard solutions for signs of degradation or evaporation, especially just prior to preparing calibration standards from them. - 6.7.3 Stock standard solutions must be replaced after 6 months, or sooner if comparison with check standards indicates a problem.